MatanRubin/UselessMachine/Readme.md

 The rest of the code is just the various scenarios.
 The `runScenario` function would also print the scenario name to the serial output, so you can use that for debugging.

 ## Parts
 I designed all parts required for the project and built them from Balsa wood.
-It is very easy to work with, but also fragile, so you should use some techniques to make it stronger (for example, glue together to pieces with the same shape but different fiber directions).
+It is very easy to work with, but also fragile, so you should use some techniques to make it stronger.
+For example, glue together two pieces with the same shape but perpendicular fiber directions.

 One can probably use a 3D printer to create the parts, but using wood was more fun for me.

 # Conclusion
 I had fun.
-The machine makes Ethan lough, and I'm sure he will appreciate it more and more as he gets older.
+The machine makes Ethan laugh, and I'm sure he will appreciate it more and more as he gets older.

 I highly recommend building this project as your first Arduino project - it's quite easy, and the result is awesome.